mapbox/mapbox-YOLP/README.md

 <!--

-We do not guarantee a response time for issues opened in this or any other Mapbox repository.
+We will do all we can to answer questions as soon as possible.
+However, we do not guarantee a response time for issues opened in this or any other Mapbox repository.
 We also do not guarantee a response time for questions submitted to the support page directly.

 If you need a guaranteed response time, we offer premium support packages that come with a response time to meet your needs.
 For more info, see the support [pricing page](https://www.mapbox.com/pricing/#support-pricing).

 -->